-

 Pedimos desculpas.
 Não podemos vender este produto com o método de pagamento selecionado

-The British Police Force's relationship with the car started with the chasing of pioneer speeding motorists, who were often caught by policemen on bicycles.
-However, as speed restrictions eased in the early 20th century and car ownership increased, the police embraced the car.
-Crime was becoming intrinsically linked to the car; criminals were stealing them to sell on or to use as getaway vehicles, and the police needed to stay ahead, or at least only one step behind.
+The British Police Force’s relationship with the car started by chasing after pioneer speeding motorists on bicycles.
+As speed restrictions eased in the early twentieth century and car ownership increased, the police embraced the car.
+Criminals were stealing cars to sell on or to use as getaway vehicles and the police needed to stay ahead, or at least only one step behind.
 The arms race for speed, which culminated in the police acquiring high-speed pursuit vehicles such as Subaru Impreza Turbos, had begun.